mihir1737/Sudoku/README.md

 * Version 1.0

 ### How do I get set up? ###
-* Dependencies
-* install pygame and pymenu
+install pygame and pymenu
 * pip install pygame
 * pip install py_menu
-* How to run tests
+ How to run tests
 * run main.py file using python.

 ### Who do I talk to? ###